 About the Journal

-1. The humanities and arts in Asia, which started with the Korean wave, has developed day by day into a high value-added industry through global growth.
-As a core value of human protection, it is a field that requires expertise and creativity in a more complex background, such as highly professional yet increasingly complex academic knowledge and rapidly changing technology, for the revitalization and academic development of humanities and arts.
-We are approaching those who love this field internationally by accepting contemporary East Asian culture and phenomena from the perspective of protection and convergence.
+Therefore, this journal is a purpose core value of human protection, it is the theoretical basis of a field that requires expertise and creativity in a more complex background, such as highly professional yet increasingly complex academic knowledge and rapidly changing technology, for the revitalization and academic development will contribute to of beauty art studies.

 Aims & Scope

-Area 1 Multidisciplinary
+Area 1 Consilience Human Protection

 Area 2 Beauty & Healthcare